drwellss/MultronFguardian/README.md

 It has many algorithms:

-- AES256
+- AES
-- Serpent256
+- Serpent
-- Twofish256
+- Twofish
-- ThreeFish256
+- ThreeFish
-- Camellia256
+- Camellia
-- ChaCha20_256
+- ChaCha20
-- AES256-RSA Hybrid Algorithm
+- AES-RSA Hybrid Algorithm
-- Serpent256-RSA Hybrid Algorithm
+- Serpent-RSA Hybrid Algorithm
-- Twofish256-RSA Hybrid Algorithm
+- Twofish-RSA Hybrid Algorithm
-- ThreeFish256-RSA Hybrid Algorithm
+- ThreeFish-RSA Hybrid Algorithm
-- Camellia256-RSA Hybrid Algorithm
+- Camellia-RSA Hybrid Algorithm
-- ChaCha20_256-RSA Hybrid Algorithm
+- ChaCha20-RSA Hybrid Algorithm

 You can set RSA Key Length (from 2048 to 16384)

+You can also set Symmetric Algorithm Key Size

 If you're about to share a file securely, then you may want to use one of Hybrid algorithms.